 If the device does not show up in the web editor or Mac OS apps, follow the steps below.

-Connect the pedal to your Mac using a USB mini B cable.
+Plug in power and connect the pedal to your Mac using a USB mini B cable.

 Note that the editor URL must start with https (not http), so that Chrome has permission to access your MIDI devices.

 The first time you connect, Chrome will ask you to allow www.redpandalab.com to use your MIDI devices:

 Click Allow.
 If you do not see that alert, make sure your security settings are not blocking it.